firecomm/firecomm/README.md

 const PROTO_PATH = path.join( __dirname, './proto/exampleAPI.proto' );

 const CONFIG_OBJECT = {
-  keepCase: true, // keeps everything camelCased
+  keepCase: true, // keeps our RPC methods camelCased
-  longs: Number, // compiles the potentially enormous `double`s for our BenchmarkMsg requests and responses into a JavaScript Number rather than a String
+  longs: Number, // compiles the potentially enormous `double`s for our Benchmark requests and responses into a Number rather than a String
 }
 const package = build( PROTO_PATH, CONFIG_OBJECT );
 module.exports = package;
 ```

 ## 3. Create a server
 Next, let's construct a *Server* in a new `server` folder and file.